bast/reproducible-rse/presentation.md

 ---

-# 6 most important RSE topics?
+# RSE topics for today

 .left-column50[
-- Version control
+- Version control for code and data

-- Documentation
+- Notebooks

 - Reproducibility and containers

-- Building code with CMake (HPC-specific part)

-- Automated testing
+- Moving to the cloud or basement

 - Sharing and reusing

+- How to share something that cannot be shared

+- Help and support
 ]

 .right-column40[